 Do you need a license to kayak in Hawaii?
 The short answer is no. Hawaii doesn’t have a kayaking license/age/education requirement.

 Who can operate a motorized kayak in Hawaii?
-If you are operating a vessel with more than 10 horsepower (even a sailboat equipped with an auxiliary engine) you must successfully complete a course (and carry the certificate with you) approved by the National Association of State Boating Law Administrators (NASBLA).
+If you are operating a vessel with more than 10 horsepower you must successfully complete a NASBLA-approved boater education course and carry the certificate with you.
 If you’re in Hawaii for less than 60 days, you’re exempt from that requirement.

 Beginning 11/10/2014, all individuals who operate a motorized vessel in Hawaii’s State waters must have taken a boating safety course and show proof of certification.DLNR – Department of Boating and Recreation